 Shepherds walk or ride on horseback to round up the sheep from the pastures with the help of the trusty Icelandic sheepdog.
 They then herd them back to the sorting fold, where the sorting and the fun begin.
 Lambs are carefully earmarked in the spring so that their owner can reclaim them in September.

+In North Iceland, there's a rich tradition of horse breeding and training.
 The horse round-up begins at the end of September or the beginning of October.
-Horses roaming the countryside are gathered into the farms.
+Horses roaming the countryside are gathered and brought to their farms.

-Gatherings of friends and families in Iceland often lead to singing (and the passing of the flask), and rettir is no exception.
+Gatherings of friends and families in Iceland often lead to singing, and rettir is no exception.
 After a long day of herding sheep or horses, a well-deserved party called Rettarball celebrates the end of the event.